Test multicast traffic in K8s

 Before running the desired application in the cloud, it is a good idea to test with swXtch.io's provided tools/examples.

 In this article, users will learn how to test xNIC with K8s.
-Please complete the installation process outlined in Install xNIC Daemonset on K8s Cluster before beginning testing.
+Please complete the installation process outlined in Install xNIC Daemonset on K8s Cluster before testing.

 Prerequisites